Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Background

-Additionally, \citeN{Tsai2023Safetyclip} aimed to use VLMs to automate the generation of safety violation reports.
-They claimed that reports generated by AI models surpass human-written ones in terms of consistency.
+Generative VLMs can be used to describe the construction scene and aid in construction management tasks.
+Both \cite{Liu2020manifesting} and \cite{Xiao2022Feasibilitystudy} developed generative VLMs for this purpose. \cite{Liu2020manifesting} trained a model consisting of a CNN image encoder and an LSTM text decoder.
+This model generated structured descriptions by selecting words from a pre-defined descriptive sentence bank.
+On the other hand, \cite{Xiao2022Feasibilitystudy} employed attention mechanisms in their model, focusing specifically on describing construction vehicles.
+Additionally, \cite{Tsai2023Safetyclip} aimed to use VLMs to automate the generation of safety violation reports for superior efficiency and consistency.
 To achieve this, they fine-tuned a variant of the CLIP model with two separate text encoders: one encoding ``violation type" and the other ``caption type".
 These encoded choices were used to calculate cosine similarity with the encoded image to determine the correct attributes.
 Subsequently, the encoded attributes, image, and image caption embeddings were fed into a GPT-2 model to generate safety violation reports with a standardized format.

+To further advance VLM applications in construction, several studies have explored domain-specific fine-tuning.
+Both \cite{Jung2024VisualSiteDiary} and \cite{Kim2025LVLM} adapted pre-trained VLMs using construction site image caption datasets. \cite{Jung2024VisualSiteDiary} introduced the first vision transformer–based image captioning model for construction, fine-tuning an mPLUG–BERT architecture \citep{Li2022mplug,Devlin2019BERT} to generate domain-specific captions that support downstream tasks such as report generation and image retrieval. \cite{Kim2025LVLM} fine-tuned the LLaVA-1.5 image encoder to emphasize construction activities, enabling the model to produce safety-aware captions that describe the scene, assess safety compliance, and provide justifications.
+Similarly, \cite{Chan2025VLMontology} fine-tuned CogAgent \citep{Hong2024CogAgent} using construction object labels and safety ontologies, transforming it into a video-based analyzer for detecting working-at-height violations.

 In this paper, we aim to overcome the limitations of task-specific models and supervised training by exploring the capabilities of large pre-trained generative VLMs in the context of construction site images.
 Our approach focuses on assessing these models' ability to comprehensively understand construction site images and accurately express this understanding through unconstrained image captions.
 Additionally, we leverage their capacity for in-context learning to tackle tasks such as VQA and visual grounding.